Feraijo/cs50-web/project2/README.md

 # Project 2

-Web Programming with Python and JavaScript
+### Web Programming with Python and JavaScript

+##### Flack!

--Simple flask app on sockets for chatting in different channels.
+- Simple flask app on sockets for chatting in different channels.
--No DB, only 100 messages per channel are being saved serverside.
+- No DB, only 100 messages per channel are being saved serverside.
--Personal touch: user is able to delete his own messages in chat.
+- Personal touch: user is able to delete his own messages in chat.

-*application.py - main flask file
+* application.py - main flask file
-*helpers.py - classes' file for chat and messages *index.html - main page
+* helpers.py - classes' file for chat and messages
+* index.html - main page
-*chat.css - styles for the chat
+* chat.css - styles for the chat
-*index.js - all the scripts for chat to functioning properly
+* index.js - all the scripts for chat to functioning properly